appspiriment/android/README.md

  ### NetworkUtils

  This util provide methods related to the Network operations.
-The library makes use of [Amit Sekhar's Fast Android Networking Library](https://github.com/amitshekhariitbhu/Fast-Android-Networking) since it take care of several issues with Volley, and is easier to setup than retrofit.
+The library makes use of [Amit Shekhar's Fast Android Networking Library](https://github.com/amitshekhariitbhu/Fast-Android-Networking) since it take care of several issues with Volley, and is easier to setup than retrofit.
 Powerful enough to handle most of the use-cases.
 Read more on Amit's [Github](https://github.com/amitshekhariitbhu/Fast-Android-Networking).

  **This class needs to be initialized using context and could not be used in static context**.
 It is required for initialization of Android Networking Library, and to enable Dependecy Injection.